bandithedoge/zigplug/examples/cairo/README.md

-This example effect renders a sine wave with variable frequency and gain specified by parameters.
+This example plugin shows how to use Cairo and read parameter values in GUI.